nushell/nushell.github.io/commands/docs/dfr_replace-all.md

 title: dfr replace-all
 categories: |
   dataframe
-version: 0.76.0
+version: 0.77.0
 dataframe: |
-  Replace all (sub)strings by a regex pattern
+  Replace all (sub)strings by a regex pattern.
 usage: |
-  Replace all (sub)strings by a regex pattern
+  Replace all (sub)strings by a regex pattern.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe